 4. Facility improvement and maintenance – energy saving measures will be considered on a regular basis.

 5. Generation and disposal of waste – waste minimisation, segregation and recycling programmes will be monitored with a view to reduce the amount of waste sent to landfill.

 6. Pollution – actual and potential sources of pollution will be identified in the Environmental Impact Assessments.
 Appropriate reduction or prevention measures will be taken.

 The Board of Directors will ensure an appropriate Environmental Policy is in place.

 The Regulatory/Contracts Manager will present draft policies to the Board, and following approval, is responsible for establishing the appropriate organisational arrangements necessary to achieve policy objectives.
 The Finance Manager is responsible to allocate reasonable resources to ensure that the requirements of the policy are fulfilled.

 All Managers are responsible to ensure that Environment-related complaints and concerns voiced by staff members are brought to the attention of the Directors.

 Staff members will be given instruction and training as necessary to enable them to contribute towards achieving the objectives of this policy.
 Communication will be fostered through provision of periodic progress reports and the encouragement of suggestions for improved performance from everyone.

 This policy will be reviewed yearly and revised earlier if necessary in the event of regulatory, organisational or operational changes.

-Reviewed and approved by the Directors of Community Products (UK) Limited on 4 February 2019.
+Reviewed and approved by the Board of Directors on the date below.